Cucumber-Diseases/cucumber-diseases.github.io/docs/index.md

 # Introduction

 This content has a lot of different uses, and it can help with all kinds of different needs and interests.
-Whether you're an aspiring coder, a Cucumber enthusiast, or a workshop facilitator, we've got you covered.
+Whether you're an aspiring coder, a Gherkin enthusiast, or a workshop facilitator, we've got you covered.
 Let's break down the different ways you can leverage this material:

 ## [Tutorials for the Practice Repositories](https://cucumber-diseases.github.io/repos/)
   - Learn how to set up and work with our repositories.
 You will find tutorials that guide you through getting started with our repositories and exercises.